poojahooda22/course-selling-app/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite wi
+This template provides a minimal setup to get React working in Vite